GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 [^3]: Web applications are websites that users can interact with.

 ## Liquid
-Liquid is an open-source template language created by the eCommerce platform company Shopify and written in Ruby.
+Liquid is an open-source template language[^5] created by the eCommerce platform company Shopify and written in Ruby.
 It is used to load dynamic content onto websites.
 It looks like this:

 {% highlight html %}